nguyenph88/Stockometry/README.md

 - **Scheduling**: APScheduler
 - **API**: FastAPI (optional)

-## Contributing
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Ensure all tests pass
-6. Submit a pull request

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support
-- **Issues**: Report bugs and request features
-- **Documentation**: Comprehensive guides and examples
-- **Testing**: Full test suite for validation
-- **Examples**: Working code samples and use cases